© 2026 WEKU

 The Universities HR department will be working with affected employees to help apply for unemployment insurance.

-Mike Savage joined WEKU in 2018 as Director & General Manager.
-He has worked in public radio for 30 years and has managed public radio stations in Georgia, Illinois and Indiana.
-In his current role as WEKU Director & General Manager, Mike directs station operations, programming, news and fundraising.
+Mike Savage has been leading WEKU since 2018.
+He has worked in public radio for more than 30 years and has managed public radio stations in Georgia, Illinois, and Indiana.
+In his current role as WEKU's Executive Director, Mike directs station operations, programming, news, and fundraising.

 WEKU depends on support from those who view and listen to our content.
 There's no paywall here.
 Please support WEKU with your donation.